JunhengH/academic-jeffhao/content/project/goterm.md

 ## More Info

-**Publication:** The 25th International ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)
+**Publication:** The 11th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (BCB 2020)

 **Date:** September, 2020